clojurebridge-minneapolis/surviving-clojure/README.md

 # Surviving Clojure

+**NOTE:** Pointers to our latest version of the curriculum can be found in the [installfest](https://github.com/clojurebridge-minneapolis/installfest) repo!

 ## Introduction

 This document is composed of 3 parts.
 The first part focuses on programming with Clojure in the small: the dynamic aspect of Clojure and the REPL, the functional style of programming and Clojure's immutabile data structures, and the Java interoperability.
 The second part presents the concepts provided by Clojure to organize large programs: polymorphism and macros.
 Finally, the last part will present some of the tools and documentation for Clojure projects.